fatinzm/TikTok-Scraper/README.md

 # TikTok Video Validator Backend

-This project downloads the 5 most recent (non-pinned) TikTok videos for any username and serves them via a FastAPI backend.
+This project downloads the 5 most recent (including pinned) TikTok videos for any username and serves them via a FastAPI backend.

 ## Features
 - Uses undetected_chromedriver to bypass bot detection